easy-wi/page/docs/en/installation/voice-root-server.md

 Teamspeak 3 setup is done.
 TS3 Query password is kkWcDbzD5GCB.
 Please enter the data at the webpanel at "Voiceserver > Master > Add".
 ```

 This should be followed and enter the data.
-If you have chosen a key instead of a password login, you have to copy it to the webspace.
+If you have chosen a key instead of a password login, you have to copy it to the webspace (```/home/easywi_web/htdocs/keys/```).

 ## Root Protect